thingweb/node-red-contrib-web-of-things/README.md

 A [Node-RED](https://nodered.org/) package of nodes for the [Web of Things](https://www.w3.org/WoT/).

 Can be installed from the Node-RED palette manager directly or via npm (see [the npm package](https://www.npmjs.com/package/node-red-contrib-web-of-things)).
-The package provides nodes that can communicate with any HTTP/HTTPS, WebSocket, CoAP/CoAPS, MQTT, OPC UA and Modbus device based on its [W3C WoT Thing Description](https://www.w3.org/TR/wot-thing-description/).
+The package provides nodes that can communicate with any HTTP/HTTPS, WebSocket, CoAP/CoAPS, MQTT, OPC UA, and Modbus device based on its [W3C WoT Thing Description](https://www.w3.org/TR/wot-thing-description/).

-The package is build upon [node-wot](https://github.com/eclipse/thingweb.node-wot) runtime environment.
+The package is built upon [node-wot](https://github.com/eclipse-thingweb/node-wot) runtime environment.

 ## Provided Nodes

-After installation the package adds 8 different nodes at the Node-RED palette, all together scoped under "Web of Things" title.
+After installation, the package adds 8 different nodes at the Node-RED palette, all together scoped under the __Web of Things__ title.
 Those nodes are as follows and needed to interact with different interaction affordances of a Thing:

 1) Read Property node;